shnCanos/scroll/README.md

 ## Documentation

-The documentation is evolving.
-Currently, this README is the main source of information to learn about differences between *sway/i3* and *scroll*.
+This README explains the basic differences between *sway/i3* and *scroll*.
 For people unfamiliar with *i3* or *sway*, it is advised to read their documentation, as compatibility is very high.